1st-year PhD student · Probability & Stochastic Processes

 Now, I am a first-year Ph.D. student in the Department of Mathematics and Statistics at Boston University, and I received my Bachelor's degree from the University of North Carolina at Chapel Hill in 2025.

 My educational path has been unconventional yet deeply rewarding.
-I began as an undergrad exploring Actuarial Science/Accounting/Data Science at Nankai University for 2 years during the global pandemic, while also joining short-term programs on basic computer science at Peking University, Fudan University, and Oxford University.
+I began as an undergrad exploring Actuarial Science/Accounting/Data Science at Nankai University for 2 years during the global pandemic, while also joining short-term programs on basic computer science at Peking University, Fudan University, and University of Oxford.
 Before coming to the U.S., I completed a Globalink Mitacs internship at the Université de Montréal, Canada.
 Later, I transferred to UNC, where I studied @MATH and @STOR for 3 years, also taking a course at Duke University.
 Alongside formal study, much of my growth has been shaped by open platforms such as YouTube, Bilibili, 得到 (Dedao), Coursera, and edX.
 Now, as a Ph.D. student in the Department of Mathematics and Statistics at Boston University, I remain sincerely grateful for the high-quality education I have received throughout this journey—and above all, for the privilege of learning from truly exceptional mentors and teachers along the way.

-I'm always glad to connect—whether it's sharing ideas in mathematics, exploring collaborations, making friends and learning together, or enjoying tennis, basketball, skiing, poker, biking, photography, or road trips.
+I'm always glad to connect—whether it's sharing ideas in mathematics, exploring collaborations, making friends and learning together, or enjoying tennis, basketball, poker, biking, photography, or road trips.
 I'd be delighted to meet and grow with people wherever we are.

-🎾 🏀 🎿 🃏 🚴 📸 ⛰️
+🎾 🏀 🃏 🚴 📸 ⛰️